GreenfieldVentures/Dwarf/README.md

 }
 ```

-You can let the QueryBuilder figure out the relationship between types by not passing any parameters to the InnerJoin or LeftOuterJoin functions.
-Join always rely on that the previous type used is the one we're join to, otherwise you can specify the type to join to as the second generic parameter:
+You can let the QueryBuilder figure out the relationship between types by not passing any parameters to the InnerJoin or LeftOuterJoin methods.
+Join always relies on that the previous type used is the one we'll join to, otherwise you must specify the type to join to as the second generic parameter:
 ```csharp
 //Join Person with Pet
 ...